kingdevnl/notrack/README.md

 Point the DNS IP of all your systems to your NoTrack device.
 Or setup DHCP on your NoTrack device using the instructional YouTube video provided.

+Don't want to use the automated installer, no problem, here is a manual [installer guide](https://github.com/quidsup/notrack/wiki/Custom-Install)